pflaeging/wordpress-okd/Readme.md

 - Look to the Route element
 - Go for http first, https and Wordpress is not so easy ;-)

+## Kustomize

+If you want to deliver the container with ArgoCD, simply copy the directory `kustomize` to your delivery repo.
+Now you can deliver and deploy with ArgoCD.

 ---
 Peter Pfläging <peter@pflaeging.net>